trishume/wikicrush/README.md

 You can either run the process yourself and get all the files plus control over the source dump by following the steps at the bottom or you can use the download I have prepared.

 The download is a zip file containing just `xindex.db` and `indexbi.bin` and was generated from `enwiki-20150205-pages-articles.xml.bz2` (i.e the February 2015 english Wikipedia dump).
-The file is 740MB and can be downloaded here: [http://thume.net/bigdownloads/wikidata.zip](http://thume.net/bigdownloads/wikidata.zip).
+The file is 740MB and can be downloaded here: [http://thume.net/bigdownloads/wikidata.zip](http://thume.net/bigdownloads/wikidata.zip). **Note:** This uses the old graph format v1, see the `v1` branch readme for the old format.
+I'll try and process another more recent wiki dump into the new format soon.

 # The Files